GSG 9

-GSG 9 der Bundespolizei, formerly Grenzschutzgruppe 9 (Border Protection Group 9), is the police tactical unit of the German Federal Police (Bundespolizei).
-The unit is responsible for combatting terrorism and violent crime, including organized crime.
-In addition to its headquarters location in Sankt Augustin-Hangelar near Bonn, it also has a base in Berlin.
-Since 1 August 2017, it has been subordinate to the Federal Police Directorate 11.
-The state police (Landespolizei) maintain their own regional tactical units known as the Spezialeinsatzkommando (SEK).
+GSG 9 der Bundespolizei (formerly Grenzschutzgruppe 9 (GSG 9, "Border Guard Group 9") of the Bundesgrenzschutz) is the elite police tactical unit of the German Federal Police responsible for counter-terrorism, hostage rescue, and other high-risk operations.
+It was established in September 1972, only weeks after the failed police rescue attempt during the Munich Olympics hostage crisis, becoming one of the first modern dedicated counter‑terrorism units and a model for similar forces worldwide.
+GSG 9 gained international prominence after successfully ending the 1977 Lufthansa Flight 181 hijacking in Mogadishu.
+The unit is headquartered in Sankt Augustin, near Bonn, with an additional base in Berlin, and has been subordinate to Federal Police Directorate 11 since 2017.
+German state police maintain their own tactical units known as Spezialeinsatzkommando (SEK).

-GSG 9 is made up of approximately 400 highly trained police officers, whose identities are classified.
-The specialized unit operates not only within Germany on a federal level, but also safeguards German interests located worldwide, such as embassy property and personnel.
-Alongside the Kommando Spezialkräfte (KSK) and Kommando Spezialkräfte der Marine (KSM) military special forces of the German Armed Forces (Bundeswehr), the GSG 9 can also be authorized to rescue citizens abroad in hostage situations.
+GSG 9 consists of approximately 400 highly trained police officers, whose identities are classified.
+The unit operates both within Germany at the federal level and abroad to protect German interests, including embassy facilities and personnel.
+Alongside the Kommando Spezialkräfte (KSK) and Kommando Spezialkräfte der Marine (KSM) of the German Armed Forces (Bundeswehr), GSG 9 may also be tasked with rescuing German citizens in overseas hostage situations.

 Origins

-On 5 September 1972, Palestinian terrorists affiliated with Black September infiltrated the Summer Olympic Games in Munich, West Germany.
-They kidnapped 11 Israeli athletes, murdering two during the initial assault on the athletes' rooms in the Olympic Village.
-The unprecedented incident culminated when the regular Bavarian State Police, who were neither trained nor equipped for counter-terrorism operations and had underestimated the number of militants involved, attempted to rescue the athletes.
-The Police did not have a specialized tactical sniper team at that time.
-The German army had snipers, but the German Constitution did not permit the use of the German Armed Forces on German soil during peacetime.
+On 5 September 1972, Palestinian militants affiliated with Black September infiltrated the Summer Olympic Games in Munich, West Germany.
+They kidnapped eleven Israeli athletes, killing two during the initial assault on the Olympic Village.
+The crisis escalated when the Bavarian State Police, who were neither trained nor equipped for counter-terrorism operations and had underestimated the number of militants, attempted a rescue operation.
+At the time, the police lacked a specialised tactical sniper team, and although the West German Army possessed trained snipers, the West German constitution prohibited the deployment of the armed forces on German soil during peacetime.

-The police rescue attempt failed, resulting in the deaths of one police officer, five of the eight terrorists, and all nine of the remaining hostages.
+The rescue attempt failed, resulting in the deaths of one police officer, five of the eight terrorists, and all nine remaining hostages.